gmlc-dispatches/data-packages/README.md

 It should now be possible to access the data package from the client code, i.e. the DISPATCHES code that will load and use the data files, using the functions exposed in the `dispatches_data.api` module.
 These are simple functions that typically take the data package name (`my_example`) as a `str` argument.

-- `path()`: returns the absolute path to the data package on the filesystem as a `pathlib.Path` object
-- `files()`: returns the list of files found within the data package directory as a `list` of `pathlib.Path` objects
-- `discovered()` returns a dictionary where:
-  - The keys are the package directory names that were found in the current environment
-  - The values are instances of `PackageInfo` objects containing the complete importable package path (e.g. `dispatches_data.packages.my_example`) and the name of the package distribution (e.g. `dispatches-my-example-data`)

 #### Example

 Let's assume we want to create a dataframe from a file named `mydata.csv` in the `my_example` data package.